el-meyer/airship/README.md

 ## Installation and Execution

-You can install the development version from [GitHub](https://github.com/el-meyer/airship) using:
+You can install the latest stable version from [GitHub](https://github.com/el-meyer/airship) using:

 ``` r
 # install.packages("devtools")